huankoh/PSICHIC/README.md

 ## LINUX GPU
 conda env create -f environment_gpu.yml # if mamba, use ``mamba env create -f environment_gpu.yml``
 ```
-_The setup should work on OSX and LINUX - the yml files for LINUX should work for Windows but this is not validated yet due to travel commitments, we will do so ASAP (by 15 Feb 24) and will update this section accordingly._
+_The yml files for Linux should also work for Windows but this is not validated yet due to travel commitments, we will do so ASAP (by 15 Feb 24) and will update this section accordingly._

-Alternatively, command lines that can be helpful in setting up the environment (tested on linux with python 3.10).
+Alternatively, command lines that can be helpful in setting up the environment (tested on linux with python 3.8).
 ```
-conda create --name psichic_fp python=3.10
+conda create --name psichic_fp python=3.8
 conda install pytorch==2.0.0 torchvision==0.15.0 torchaudio==2.0.0 pytorch-cuda=11.7 -c pytorch -c nvidia
 conda install pyg -c pyg
 conda install -c conda-forge rdkit==2022.09.5